 So, let’s say you have $200k to invest in Real Estate, and like many others, your first thought is to purchase a single-family home.

 If you live in an expensive real estate market such as New York City or the San Francisco Bay Area, you will realize sooner than later that $200k will not get you very far in those markets.
 The average home price in New York City is $650,000, and in the Bay Area, the average cost is $1.5 Million.

-So, what should you do if you only have $200,000 to invest?
+So, how to invest 200k?
 Do you just avoid real estate altogether?
 Do you wait to save up more money?
 The answer is a resounding NO.

 There are many ways to invest in real estate that allow individuals to receive a much higher return on their investment.

 Throughout this article, we will provide you some insight into how you should invest $200k in real estate.

 How To Invest 200k In a Real Estate Syndication?

 When examining how to invest 200K in real estate- we are going to consider real estate syndications as a viable investment vehicle.

 Syndication is the pooling of money from various individuals to invest in one real estate project opportunity, portfolio, or building.
 By investing in a real estate syndication, large-scale investments, which are frequently inaccessible to the average investor, become accessible to individual investors!